samytichadou/FontSelector_blender_addon/resources/project_tracking.md

 - [ ] Update readme

 #### V3 DONE
+- [x] Load family : Apply to all selected objects
 - [x] Remove or not blender bold ital... slots if font change (mode, bool in prefs ?)
 - [x] Add help for multi font
 - [x] Remove multi_component family if not regular